Saturday, March 29, 2025

 Monday, March 3, 2025

-RBA: TUFTED DUCK in Vancouver - March 1-6th
+RBA: TUFTED DUCK in Vancouver and Richmond - March 1-April 10th

 At 10:50 am on March 1-2025, Christina Balkwill found a immature male Tufted Duck at the main pond at Vanier Park.
 The bird was not present on March 2nd but was relocated on the afternoon of March 3rd and viewed by multiple observers.